edwardmwinamilaalexander/todo-list_rails/README.md

 # README
-**A simple ToDo list with basic CRUD functionality where a user can create, view, edit, and delete a task.**
+**A simple ToDo list Rails applications with basic CRUD functionality where a user can create, view, edit, and delete a task.**

 **Tech stack used:**